Veridian’s holistic approach to sustainability in neighborhood planning is a paradigm shift that is critical to addressing the climate risks we face.

-• 105% of the neighborhood’s energy demands are produced by onsite solar and geothermal, with a battery backup to each home.
+• 105% of the neighborhood’s energy demands produced by onsite solar and geothermal, with a battery backup to each home.

 • Walkable and pedestrian-scaled infrastructure.